HGGVT666/zero-project/README.mddocs/FAQ.md

-# ZERO Protocol
+# ZERO – Frequently Asked Questions

-ZERO is not a promise.
-ZERO is not a roadmap.
-ZERO is not an investment thesis.

-ZERO is an education-first crypto experiment.

-This project was created from failure, not from hype.

 ---

-## What is ZERO?

-ZERO exists to:
-- Educate newcomers before they risk capital
-- Warn against FOMO, scams, and manipulation
-- Encourage learning before participation
+## Is ZERO an investment?

+No.

+ZERO does not promise profit.
-ZERO does not exist to:
+ZERO does not protect price.
-- Promise profits
-- Protect price
-- Create artificial hype

-If you do not understand, do not participate.
-If you understand, decide for yourself.
+ZERO is an education-first experiment.

 ---

-## Transparency

-Everything related to ZERO is public:

-- Smart contract source code
-- Tokenomics
-- Treasury rules
-- Community principles

-This repository exists so anyone can verify, question, and challenge.
+## Why does ZERO exist?

+ZERO exists because many people enter crypto without understanding and pay for it with money, trust, and sometimes their lives.

+ZERO exists to slow people down.

 ---

-## Core Principles

-- Knowledge comes before price
-- Transparency comes before trust
-- Responsibility comes before profit
-- If ZERO loses its purpose, ZERO should return to zero
+## Why does the founder receive 5%?

+The 5% allocation is not a reward.
+It is a responsibility allocation.

+It exists to:
+- Sustain the initiator during the early non-funded phase
+- Cover basic operational costs
+- Ensure education and documentation continue

+This allocation is transparent and can be questioned or locked by community decision.

 ---

-## Important Notice

-ZERO is not financial advice.
-Participation involves risk.
-Loss is possible.

-Education does not eliminate risk,
-but ignorance guarantees it.
+## Is the code verified?

+The deployed contract bytecode fully matches the published source code.

+Due to identical bytecode with an existing verified contract, BSCScan temporarily limits additional source verification.

+Transparency is ensured via:
+- Public GitHub repository
+- On-chain bytecode comparison

 ---

-Everything begins from ZERO.
+## Who controls ZERO?

+No single entity controls ZERO.

+- Token logic is immutable
+- Treasury rules are on-chain
+- Power is designed to be transferred or locked

+---

+## Can ZERO fail?

+Yes.

+If the community leaves, ZERO returns to zero.
+That outcome is acceptable.

+Failure without learning is a loss.
+Failure with learning is the purpose.

+---

+## Where can I verify everything?

+- Smart contracts: `/contracts`
+- Tokenomics: `/tokenomics`
+- Treasury rules: `/treasury`

+Read first.
+Decide later.